 What are some healthy snack options for breastfeeding mothers?

 Healthy snack options for breastfeeding moms include fruit smoothies, nuts, vegetable rolls, sandwiches, and fruit platters.
-These snacks give you important nutrients and keep your energy up.
+These snacks give you essential nutrients and keep your energy up.

 What types of exercise are recommended for breastfeeding mothers?